 Santorini Sightseeing: Top 15 Best Things to do in Santorini, Greece

-The houses on the edges of the cliffs make it a top tourist spot and its wineries, archaeological sites, and other attractions.
-The primary income resources of Santorini are agriculture and tourism.
-Its history dates back to 3,000 to 2,000 B.C.
+The houses on the cliffs’ edges make it a top tourist destination, with its wineries, archaeological sites, and other attractions.
+Santorini’s primary income sources are agriculture and tourism.
+Its history dates back to 3,000-2,000 B.C.

 Discover Santorini through these 15 activities.